 - Medical Marijuana is restricted from public consumption or in any indoor workplace.

 - A private party may restrict or limit smoking or vaping medical marijuana on a patient’s own property.

-For patients under the age of 18 with terminal illness be certified for smokable marijuana by their physician, a second physician, who is board-certified pediatrician, must agree with the determination.
+For patients under the age of 18 with a terminal illness to be certified for smokable marijuana by their physician, a second physician (i.e. board-certified pediatrician) must agree with the determination.